karanfarat/first-repos/README.md

 # first-repos
-this is my first repos
+this is my first repos.
 Author-karan farat